- Applying to study

 - Services and facilities

 - Contact us

-- All tutorial changes for Autumn Session are now closed
+- All tutorial changes for Spring Session are now closed

-- Preference selection dates for Spring Session will be advertised here later in the year
+- Preference selection dates for Summer Session 2015/2016 will be advertised here later in the year

 What is Tutorial Registration?

 Tutorial Registration is how you choose your tutorials and put together your timetable at UWS.

 We have recently implemented a new Tutorial Registration system called Allocate+.
 This new system allows you to select your preferred tutorial (and other class) times, using a preference system.
 It's as easy as listing the tutorial times you prefer for each unit, in order from first preference to last.
 The unit details will tell you how many preferences you will need to enter for each unit.